-Here, we use hummingbirds to evaluate if morphological, visual, and acoustic sexual dimorphisms are correlated, uncorrelated or evolving independently.
+Here, we use hummingbirds to evaluate if morphological, visual, and acoustic sexual dimorphisms, often attributed to sexual selection, are correlated, uncorrelated or evolving independently.
 We expect these traits to correlate negatively under the transference hypothesis, because of high metabolic costs involved in the production of secondary sexual traits (35,36).
 Nonetheless, because the costs of these traits may vary along elevational or habitat structure gradients, these associations could vary as well.
 We also evaluate if these sexually dimorphic traits vary across altitudinal and habitat structure gradients.
-Specifically, we predict dimorphism in morphology to be reduced at high elevations, as morphological modifications would compromise the already tight energy budget at those extreme conditions (9,49); and in open habitats because of restricted resource partitioning between sexes due to lower resource availability (8).
-A particular sexual dimorphism in a morphological trait, tail length, should decrease at higher altitudes, given that high elevation hummingbirds have been shown to have larger wings and less elaborated tails, possibly due to flight constraints (14,17), (9,12)habitat structure should have no effect on tail dimorphism, as it is mostly used on close-range displays (35).
+Specifically, we predict dimorphism in morphology to be reduced at high elevations, as morphological modifications would compromise the already tight energy budget at extreme conditions (9,49); and in open habitats because of restricted resource partitioning between sexes (8).
+A particular morphological dimorphism presumed to be mostly under sexual selection, tail length, should decrease at higher altitudes, given that high elevation hummingbirds have been shown to have less elaborated tails and larger wings, possibly due to flight constraints (9,12); habitat structure should have no effect on tail dimorphism, as it is mostly used on close-range displays (35).
 Sexual dichromatism should increase at higher elevations and open habitats, due to lower predation pressure (50) and higher chance for visibility (26,30), respectively.
-Finally, we expect that song would be affected by elevation through the changes in species richness and acoustic competition (14,20), hence, species at mid elevations should have lower song complexity than those in the other two extremes, where species richness increases (18).
+Finally, we expect that song would be affected by elevation through the changes in species richness and acoustic competition (14,20), hence, species at mid elevations, where species richness increases, should have higher song complexity than those in the other two extremes (18).
 As for habitat structure, closed environments should negatively affect male song complexity, by increasing signal degradation as a result of higher vegetation density (15,17).
 In a broader perspective, we expect that sexually dimorphic traits in this family reflect an interplay between sexual and natural selection and an example of how environmental variables and signal redundancy shape the evolution of complex communication signals.

 Methods